Baseball field: Second base

 Brian Dozier of the Minnesota Twins leaps over a sliding Jonathan Schoop of the Baltimore Orioles attempting to turn a double play.

 Second base is the second of the four bases a runner must touch in order to score a run.
 Second base is mainly defended by the second baseman and the shortstop.
-The second baseman and shortstop ideally possess quick feet and the ability to release the ball rapidly and accurately.
+The second baseman and shortstop ideally possess quick reactions and the ability to release the ball rapidly and accurately.
 One player will usually cover second base while the other attempts to field the ball.
 Both players must communicate well to be able to make a double play.
-Particular agility is required of the second baseman in double play situations, which usually force the player to throw towards first base while their momentum carries them in the opposite direction.
+Particular agility is required of the second baseman in many double play situations, which frequently force the player receiving a throw from the shortstop to immediately throw towards first base while their momentum typically carries them towards third base.

-A runner on second base is said to be in "scoring position", since there is a higher likelihood of scoring a run from second base on a single.
+A runner on second base is said to be in "scoring position", since there is a higher likelihood of scoring a run from second base on a single than there is from first base.
 Since second base is the farthest from home plate, it is the most commonly stolen base in baseball.

 In the numbering system used to record defensive plays, the second baseman is assigned the number 4, and the shortstop 6.

 Third base

 Third base is the third of the four bases a runner must touch in order to score a run.
 The third baseman is the defensive player mainly responsible for the area nearest third base.
-A third baseman ideally possesses quick reaction to batted balls and a strong arm to make the long throw to first base.
-Third base is sometimes referred to as the "hot corner" as it's common for right-handed batters to hit the ball hard to third base, making successfully fielding the ball difficult and possibly dangerous.
+A third baseman ideally possesses quick reaction to batted balls and a strong throwing arm to make the long throw to first base.
+Third base is sometimes referred to as the "hot corner" as it's common for right-handed batters to hit the ball hard to third base, occasionally making successfully fielding the ball difficult.
 In the numbering system used to record defensive plays, the third baseman is assigned the number 5.

-Like a runner on second base, a runner on third base is said to be in "scoring position", since there is a higher likelihood of scoring a run on a single or sacrifice fly provided that the third and final out is not recorded before they can reach home plate.
+Like a runner on second base, a runner on third base is said to be in "scoring position", since there is a higher likelihood of scoring a run on any hit, a sacrifice fly, and many other plays, provided that the third and final out is not recorded before they can reach home plate.